lavabit/libdime/docs/style.md

 Local function variable definitions shall be placed at the current indentation level.
-Variable definitions and declarations at the same indentation level shall have names, equal signs, and initilization values column aligned.
+Variable definitions and declarations at the same indentation level shall have names, equal signs, and initialization values column aligned.
 If only one local variable exists then a single space may be used to separate the variable type, variable name, and equals sign.